 Though it would be nice if you had a camping stove available, it’s not necessary.
 A fire pit would also do the trick.

 To start out, place a small amount of snow in the pot while it’s nestled over the fire.
-Then begin to add more as it starts to melt, but make sure that you don’t add too much snow such that it melts over the top or causes the pot to sink into the fire itself.
+Then begin to add more as it starts to melt, but make sure that you don’t add too much snow such that it melts over the top or causes the pot to tip over or sink into the fire itself.

 Use Warm Heat that’s Nearby